A smiling man holds his phone up whilst looking at a river

 When rivers thrive, we thrive, but when rivers suffer, so do we.
 0% of rivers in England and Northern Ireland are in ‘good’ overall condition.
 Rivers are suffering from sewage, plastic, chemical and nutrient pollution.
 To change this, more data is needed.
 We need to know where our rivers are having the problems, and which problems are the most prevalent.
 By sparing just 15 minutes, everyone can be part of the solution.
 Data gathered can support policy change; helping turn the tide on plastics or stem the flow of untreated sewage that reaches our waterways.
 It also helps identify the best places for river clean-ups, and spots to install things like leaky dams which slow the flow, boost biodiversity and reduce flood risk!

-See our privacy policy for the Big River Watch.
+See our health and safety pack, or our privacy policy for the Big River Watch.